Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/sculpting/introduction.rst

-*Sculpt Mode* is similar to *Edit Mode* in that it is used to alter the shape of a drawing, but Sculpt Mode uses a very different workflow: instead of dealing with individual elements (points and edit lines), an area of the model is altered using a brush.
+*Sculpt Mode* is similar to *Edit Mode* in that it is used to alter the shape of a drawing, but Sculpt Mode uses a very different workflow:
+Instead of dealing with individual elements (points and edit lines), an area of the model is altered using a brush.
 In other words, instead of selecting a group of points, Sculpt Mode manipulates the drawing in the brush region of influence.